 When not learning, families ride a train and carousel, and play at Lighthouse Splash Zone in the summer.

 Let Them Discover the World

 Discovery Gateway Children’s Museum caters to families with children younger than 12 years old.
-Exhibits and galleries welcome families to participate and learn how the world works using art, science and literacy.
-Learn about car maintenance, play at the DG Derby and STEM Studio, and move it in the giant play space.
+Exhibits and galleries welcome families to discover how the world works using art, science and literacy.
+Learn about car maintenance, play at DG Derby and STEM Studio, and move in the giant play space.
 In addition, kids enjoy learning about construction, farming, theater, building and engineering.

 This interactive museum also hosts events.
 Younger kids can take a curiosity shop class, watch puppet shows or make memories during the World Connections cultural program.

 Families visiting Tracy Aviary get a different wildlife experience.
 This top Salt Lake City kids attraction inspires care, education and conservation for birds.
 The aviary is separated into over a dozen exhibits — such as owl forest, swan pond, amazon adventure and chase mill.
 While roaming, see pelicans, condors, eagles, flamingos and dozens more.
 Children also love feeding ducks and swans.